pecostm32/FNIRSI-1013D-1014D-Hack/Original firmware backup/readme.txt

 !!                                                                                                              !!
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-The firmware backup made (FWB_FSI_1013.bin) contains both the startup image and the actual scope program plus the settings.
+The firmware backup made (FWB_FSI-1013.bin) contains both the startup image and the actual scope program plus the settings.
 It also has the check values the scope needs for restoring the firmware.

-This is not yet tested as such.
 It needs renaming to FNI-1013.bin and be written on the scopes SD card.

-!!
-It sees it as corrupted, so needs more work !!
+Check bytes are now correct, but it still needs to be tested as a firmware restore.
+Failed on my new scope, and my old scope has a different boot loader that does not support the update.